winder/Universal-G-Code-Sender/README.md

 Universal GcodeSender is a Java based GRBL compatibl cross platform G-Code sender.
 Use this program to run a GRBL controlled CNC machine.

 To run simply unzip the .zip file and double click the .jar file.
-On some platforms you will need to run 'UniversalGcodeSender.sh' instead.
+On some platforms you will need to run an included start script.

 Note for MAC users:
 You may need to create a "/var/lock" directory on OSX to fix a bug in the serial